AntonioDehesa/dataScienceAndML/Information.md

 We are going to see how a machine learns.
 I have already taken college classes about it, but its good to see it again.

+### How a machine learns

+Step 1: Make a prediction: for example, the coefficients in a linear function.
+Step 2: Calculate the error: test how good was the prediction Step 3: Learn
+Then go back to step one, over and over again.

+### Introduction to Cost Functions

+Optimization involves finding the solution with the lowest cost. those are the cost functions.

+Also named loss or error function.

+#### Residual sum of squares (RSS)

+The sum of the squares of the differences between the predicted values and the actual values.
+This gives us a metric for how good our, say, coefficients, are.

+It basically measures the side of out error.